KapoorMehak/PRRSV_pig_PBMC_IMMUNE_scRNAseq/README.md

-# PRRSV pig PBMC immune single-cell RNA-seq manuscript
+# PRRSV pig PBMC immune scRNA-seq manuscript

-This repository contains analysis scripts, metadata, processed results, and figure-related files used for the PRRSV pig PBMC immune single-cell RNA-seq manuscript.
+This repository contains analysis scripts to generate figures used for the PRRSV pig PBMC scRNA-seq manuscript.

 ## Repository structure